subhanakbenli/whatsapp-chat-analyzer/chat-analyzer/docs/prd.md

     * When a break is found, finalize the current chunk and start a new one.
 4. Send each chunk to the Gemini API using the predefined JSON prompt.
 5. Aggregate the JSON responses from all chunks into a single, final JSON object.
-6. Save the final JSON to the Vercel Postgres database.
-7. Return the final JSON to the frontend.
+6. Return the final JSON directly to the frontend for immediate display.

 ### **5. Key Features**

 * AI-Powered Analysis via Gemini.
 * Interactive Dashboard with charts and stats.
 * Smart Chunking for high accuracy.
-* Privacy-focused data handling.
+* Privacy-focused data handling (no persistent storage).
 * Downloadable PDF/HTML reports.